-Why waste your precious time with traditional wood-burning fireplaces, when you can enjoy the warmth of fire with just a single push of a button?
+Why waste your precious time with traditional wood-burning fireplaces, when you can enjoy the warmth of a fire with just a single push of a button?
 With a linear fireplace, your home is cleaner, more elegant, and more enjoyable.

 Read more about Modern Electric Fireplaces

 There are so many more contemporary fireplace designs to choose from.
-From drop down fireplaces, fireplaces on marble or granite walls and many more.
+From drop-down fireplaces, fireplaces on marble or granite walls and many more.

 You can even create your own contemporary design and have an expert construct it in your home.